-Based on flow data at the time of sampling the dilution rate was about 1 part effluent to 670 parts receiving water and therefore well in compliance with Special Conditions 15 and 16 at the boundary of the mixing zone at the time of the survey.
+Based on flow data at the time of sampling the dilution rate was about 1 part effluent to 3,466 parts receiving water and therefore well in compliance with Special Conditions 15 and 16 at the boundary of the mixing zone at the time of the survey.

-An increase of 0.127 g/m3N in ammoniacal nitrogen did not result in non-compliance with the un-ionised ammonia N limit imposed by Special Condition 20.
-There was no measurable increase in filtered carbonaceous BOD5, which was well within the limit imposed by Special Condition 18.
+An increase of 0.176 g/m3 N in ammoniacal nitrogen did not result in non-compliance with the un-ionised ammonia N limit imposed by Special Condition 19.
+There was no measurable increase in filtered carbonaceous BOD5.
 Generally, the discharge had minimal impact on the receiving water in terms of pH, conductivity, turbidity, and suspended solids at the boundary of the mixing zone.
 The visual assessment in relation to compliance with Special Condition 11(e) indicated no change in the visual clarity or colour of the receiving waters at the boundary of the mixing zone.

 In general, the piggery pond treated wastewater quality at the time of the survey was similar to that previously recorded in terms of pH, conductivity and chloride levels.
-BOD_5 was the lowest recorded and total ammonia and suspended solids levels were the second to lowest.
+BOD5 was recorded at 53 g/m3 at the discharge, which is one of the lowest values measured, suspended solids and turbidity of the discharge were also similarly low.